kingjokes/Mini-Calculator/README.md

 # Mini-Calculator
-Mini calculator using vanilla JS
+Mini calculator using vanilla JS, Bootstrap and W3.CSS